How to Improve the Water Quality in Your Pond or Lake

 When it comes time to remove lilies, you will want to wear gloves, as they will stain your hands.
 Remove the root unless you want them to return.

 Planting reeds along the edges of a lake not only helps to clean the sediment off the bottom, it adds privacy around the lake.
 This encourages wildfowl into the lake adding another dimension to your ecosystem.

 Reeds can be wonderful for wildlife but can become invasive if not properly managed.
 They will need to be cut back or they can cover an entire lake, depending on the depth.
 Some of ours have grown up to 12 feet in height.

 The wildlife these support is amazing.
 We have had moor hens nesting in them.
 Iguanas often are seen darting in and out and birds that are too shy to come into the garden, are often seen looking for insects around the reeds.
 Even wild guinea pigs have been known to weave through them in route to somewhere else.

 There are many ways to get air into your pond or lake.
 It can be as simple as the wind blowing across it.
 This breaks the tension on the surface of the water, thus adding air.
 If your body of water is in constant wind, this is ideal for the fish or other animals.
 For plants you will find that they develop a definite lean away from the wind.

 Using mechanical aerators such as the one in the top picture draws water from far below and throws it across a large area.
 This not only is aerating the lake, it is cleaning the bottom of the lake.
 Here on our farm we have two aerators these pull water from 6 feet deep.

 Using a blower or compressor to power diffusers is another option.
 These push air down to a disk or air-stone that is placed under the water.
-These produce tiny bubbles which aerate the water and clean the lake or pond water as well.
+These produce tiny bubbles that aerate the water and clean the lake or pond water as well.